 Mobile App Usage Statistics

-It is estimated that in the United States, $25 billion has been invested in advertising for mobile applications, according to recent mobile marketing stats.
-Generally, around half of the projected $201 billion ad spend should be for mobile.
-However, that portion continues to rise as global in-app ads continue to leverage the growth of mobile advertising.
+It is estimated that in the United States alone, $25 billion has been invested in advertising for mobile applications, according to recent mobile marketing stats.
+Generally, more than half of the projected $201 billion ad spend should be for mobile.
+That portion will continue to rise as global in-app ads continue to leverage the growth of mobile advertising.

 26. On average, people use 9 mobile apps per day and 30 per month.

-This stat seems a bit conservative compared to App Annie’s data, which reports 40 apps per month and three hours of use daily.
-To confirm the veracity of what the various mobile stats say, how many apps have you opened since the start of your day?
+This stat seems a bit conservative compared to App Annie’s data, which reports 40 apps per month and three hours of use per day.
+To confirm these mobile stats, how many apps have you opened since the start of your day?
 To be realistic, as an average user, the number should be getting close to nine already or even more.

 27. 26% of consumers begin researching a potential purchase from a mobile application.